FlexMeasures/flexmeasures/documentation/configuration.rst

 For more fine-grained control, this can also be a list, where it's possible to set the root view for certain account roles (as a tuple of view name and list of applicable account roles).
 In this case, the list is searched from left to right, and the first fitting view is shown.

-For example, ``[("metering-dashboard", ["MDC", "Prosumer"]), "default-dashboard"]`` would show "/metering-dashboard" for users connected to accounts with account roles "MDC" or "Prosumer", while all others would be routed to "/default-dashboard".
+For example, ``[("metering-dashboard", ["MDC", "Prosumer"]), "default-dashboard"]`` would route to "/metering-dashboard" for users connected to accounts with account roles "MDC" or "Prosumer", while all others would be routed to "/default-dashboard".

 If this setting is empty or not applicable for the current user, the "/" view will be shown (FlexMeasures' default dashboard or a plugin view which was registered at "/").